Hierarchical Control of Smart Particle Swarms: Experiments

+Simulation experiments were performed using a physics-based simulator, ARGoS~\cite{Pinciroli2012}.
+Simulation configuration used during our experiments were: number of worker robots $N\in\{$50, 100, 300$\}$ and three different shapes $Shape\in\{$Clover, Dumbbell, Circle$\}$ with 4 to 16 guides, 30 times per configuration with random initialization.
+We also run experiments with 1000 robots and 32 guides for the clover shape.
+All parameters used in the experiments can be found in our code repository~\cite{particleswarmrepo}.
+Fig.~\ref{fig:shapes} shows the configurations, and Fig.~\ref{fig:trajectory} the trajectories of the robots moving the shapes 10m from the initial location.

-with $t_s$ being the time at shaping and $t_f$ being the time at reaching the target.
-The purpose of the distortion metric is to quantify the final deformation of the formation as a result of motion.
-The distortion metric records the average difference in relative position between the swarm after shaping and the swarm at its final location.
-The distortion metric is normalized with the largest value from all the configurations, to obtain a value in the range of $[0,1]$.
-The primary rationale behind the normalization is to obtain a comparative metric of the shape deformation across various configurations used in the study.
-A value of 0 is a perfect displacement with no distortion (i.e., no relative change in distances between the robots) and 1 is the worst distortion seen in the current formation.
+Our primary metric for performance is the distortion $\Upsilon$: $ \Upsilon = \frac{1}{N} \sum_{i \in R_W} \sum_{j \in R_W, j \neq i } \norm{ x_ij(t_s)} - \norm{x_ij(t_f)} $ with $t_s$ being the time at shaping and $t_f$ being the time at reaching the target, which quantifies the deformation of the shape after motion. $\Upsilon$ is normalized in $[0,1]$ to the largest value from all the configurations to make comparison possible.
+A value of 0 is a perfect displacement with no distortion (i.e., no relative change in distances between the robots), while 1 is the highest distortion seen in the current formation.
 The distortion metric can be also viewed as the relative change in position of a robot with respect to the worst case encountered in the experimental configuration.